 4. PetVitalityPRO Digestive Enzymes

 The PetVitalityPRO Digestive Enzymes for Dogs is an excellent digestive enzyme that brings together a combination of probiotics, prebiotics, enzymes, vitamins, minerals, antioxidants and phytochemicals in one single product.
 This product from PetVitalityPRO contains 20 natural ingredients, all of which ensure careful selection and high quality.
 The primary ingredients include maqui, papaya, berry along with a blend of green superfood.
 Made in the USA, this product is rich in its probiotics content, so much as to supply 2 billion colony-forming units of probiotics with every single chew.

-Like most other types of digestive enzymes, this too might not work with equal efficiency for some dogs.
+As most other types of digestive enzymes, this too might not work with equal efficiency for some dogs.
 Also, these are chews and not powder and so your dog might not be too welcoming to this particular enzyme.
-Some other dogs, however, much prefer chews during the day than a any sprinkling on their dog food at meal time.
+Some other dogs, however, much prefer chews during the day than any sprinkling on their dog food at mealtime.

 5. Deley Naturals with 6 Digestive Enzymes

 The Deley Naturals with 6 Digestive Enzymes is one of the best digestive enzymes for dogs out there, boasting of not just the four basic enzymes but a total of six digestive enzymes supplying 4 billion